 - 1. Have your next load of wood ready before beginning.
 Turn the thermostat to HIGH to ensure the remaining coal bed is active before reloading.
-Wait a few minutes for the air flow to stabilize. - 2.
-To help minimize smoke spillage into the room, open the bypass door and again wait a few minutes for the air flow to stabilize. - 3.
-Open the bypass door and crack open the loading door to allow ambient room air to be introduced into the firebox, this may take a minute to stabilize. - 4.
+Wait 2 minutes for the air flow to stabilize. - 2.
+Crack open the loading door to allow ambient room air to be introduced into the firebox, this may take a minute to stabilize. - 3.
 Slowly open the loading door and proceed to reload the firebox.
-If you experience excessive smoke spillage, slightly close the loading door to re-establish a draft through the chimney. - 5.
+If you experience excessive smoke spillage, slightly close the loading door to re-establish a draft through the chimney. - 4.
 Once loaded, latch the loading door shut and (if opened) close the bypass door immediately.
-Let the fire burn on the HIGH thermostat setting until the fire is well established.
+Let the fire burn on the HIGH thermostat setting for 20 to 30 minutes OR until the fire is very well established.
 At that point, turn the thermostat down to the desired setting.
 Keep in mind, you may not see a large amount of flame activity in the lower thermostat setting.
-The thermometer needle will remain in the active zone indicating that the burn cycle is continuing. - 6.
+The thermometer needle will remain in the active zone indicating that the burn cycle is continuing. - 5.
 Should you burn the stove on a very low setting for extended periods of time, you will begin to see creosote deposits forming on the glass door.
 To remove these deposits, simply run the stove on HIGH for approximately 30 minutes.
-The HIGH setting will burn off most of the deposits.
+The HIGH setting will burn off most of the deposits

-Note: Our loading instructions are outlined in general terms due to the variables that arise with each installation.
+Note: Our loading instructions are outlined in general terms due to the vast array of variables that arise with each installation.
 Such variables include type of wood fuel, chimney height and configuration, installation altitude, seasonal weather conditions, draft, and the desired heat output required.
 Over time you will learn which settings are necessary to achieve optimal performance with your specific installation.